DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation

-Despite these advancements, current methodologies for evaluating deep research systems still face key limitations in assessing expert reports.
-First, while prior work has proposed high-level dimensions for report evaluation, these frameworks have yet to comprehensively specify the diverse elements required for expert-level reports.
-In particular, many frameworks \cite{deepbench,DeepScholar-Bench,LiveResearchBench,DeepResearchArena} rely on LLMs—rather than human experts—to instantiate detailed sub-dimension and concrete evaluation items, which can lead to inconsistencies and reduced reliability.
-Second, even with a fixed rubric, evaluations that rely on LLM judges can fail to capture issues that require expert judgment.
-Third, current approaches to source verification are typically limited to sections with explicit citation markers, leaving report-wide claim reliability insufficiently examined.
+Despite these advancements, existing evaluation methods for deep research systems continue to face significant limitations when applied to expert-level reports.
+First, evaluation criteria are often underspecified, leaving it unclear what aspects of report quality should be assessed.
+Prior benchmarks typically evaluate reports using coarse, high-level dimensions, and thus do not provide sufficiently fine-grained criteria for precise assessment \cite{deepconsult,deepgym}.
+Moreover, even when fine-grained evaluation items are introduced, they are often generated or structured by LLMs, which can undermine consistency and reliability \cite{deepbench,DeepResearchArena,LiveResearchBench}.
+Second, even with well-specified rubric items, evaluations that rely on LLM judges may fail to identify issues that require domain expertise.
+Third, current approaches to source verification are typically restricted to claims with explicit citation markers, leaving factual reliability across the full report insufficiently examined.
 Together, these limitations hinder comprehensive and reliable evaluation of deep research systems.